 Participation of young people leads to better decisions

-The following are the Government's most important measures in the area:
+The Government's most important measures in the area are outlined below.

 Support for autonomous organisation by young people

 Every year almost 100 national youth organisations take advantage of the Government's considerable support to autonomous organisation by young people.
 The grant aims to support autonomous organisation on the part of children and young people and their influence in society.
 The Government has approved a new ordinance for the allocation of the government grant.

 Youth Policy Council